laikaland/laikaland/README.md

 ![IMG_8225](https://github.com/user-attachments/assets/059ec37f-02a7-4a87-ab1f-fc85a3cd03b6)

 laika ⭐️ she/they ⭐️ minor (15)

 asexual omni/demiromantic
 ungendered

+adhd

 ![IMG_8225](https://github.com/user-attachments/assets/7a63145b-2880-4516-a787-8e645aea3ade)

-c+h always (unless name says otherwise) usually w2i. i am usually doing something else. do not copy my skins. inspiration is fine
+c+h always (unless name says otherwise) usually w2i. i am usually doing something else. do not copy my skins. inspiration is fine interest in ponytown ebbs & flows. i could be playing it daily for a couple weeks and not at all the next.

 ![IMG_8225](https://github.com/user-attachments/assets/22bcf791-89ad-4b3a-b296-02905bc4e23c)